 “Do you know where he goes?”
 Levi asked.

 “I don’t know.
 I’ve only seen him going that way.”
 She pointed towards the pond.
 “I’ve never seen him going the other way.
 I tried to follow him once but his dog saw me and barked so I stopped and hid.”

 “I don’t know why anyone leads cows through the woods at night.
 It seems odd to me.”

 Victoria shrugged her shoulders.
 “Do you want to follow him, and find out where he goes?” her eyes widened with eagerness.

 Levi did not know where else to look for answers so he consented.
 “Why not?”

 “No thank you.
 My legs aren’t tired.
 But if the dog chases me then yes I won’t mind if you carry me.”

-“You can hold my hand though,” she said holding it up for him.
+“You can hold my hand though,” she suggested and held it up for him.

 “I’d be happy too.”
-He took her hand and they began to walk after the new ghost.
+He took her hand and they walked after the new ghost.

 “Can we skip?” she asked.